 Let’s start with the basics.

 MBBS (Or: Bachelor of Surgery, Bachelor of Medicine) is the predominant medical undergraduate course in India.
-It is the route to become a doctor of modern medicine in the country.
+It is the route to becoming a doctor of modern medicine in the country.

 BDS (Or: Bachelor of Dental Surgery) degree is one of the most popular and designated degree courses in dentistry in India.
 This course is one of the most sought-after courses in the medical field, only next to MBBS.